nicoletaftn/CYBER4/README.md

 ## Experimental Setups

-The project includes three experimental setups used throughout the evaluation.
+The project includes two experimental setups used throughout the evaluation.

 ---

-## Setup 1 — Baseline System (Prompt-Based Enforcement Only)
+## Setup 1 — Baseline System (Prompt-Based Scope Control Only)

 Used for:

-- Test Case 1
+- Initial Experiment/Demonstration
 - Baseline behaviour evaluation
-- No deterministic scope enforcement
+- No deterministic scope enforcement implemented

 ### Architecture